Earth Sciences (ESCI)

 Credits: 4

-Physical principles important in the land phase of the hydrologic cycle, including precipitation, snow melt, infiltration and soil physics, and surface and subsurface flow to streams.
+Basic physical principles important in the land phase of the hydrologic cycle, including precipitation, snow melt, infiltration and soil physics, evapotranspiration, and surface and subsurface flow to streams.
 Problems of measurement and aspects of statistical treatment of hydrologic data.
 Field trips.
 Transportation fee.
-Prereq: two semesters of calculus required; statistics recommended.
-Special fee.
+One term of calculus and one term of physics required, and statistics recommended.
 Lab.

 Grade Mode: Letter Grading